lead generation

 with your brand.
 These can include:

-Visiting Key Pages: Leads who visit important pages on your website,
+Visiting Key Pages: Leads who visit essential pages on your website,

 such as pricing pages or product pages,